The effective date of the new rules is May 15, 2018, and we want to make sure everyone is thoroughly prepared for the

 Subsection (d) – 20 instances of advertisements that may mislead the public

 This subsection lays out 20 ways a license holder may violate statutory advertisement requirements.
 Most of these were in the existing rule too.
 These examples are not the only ways a license holder’s advertisement can be misleading.
 Here are a few set out in the subsection:

 - Using a title, such as "owner", "president", "CEO", "COO", or another similar title, email or website address that implies a sales agent is responsible for the operation of a brokerage.

-- A team name with terms that imply the team is offering brokerage services independent from its sponsoring broker, including, but not limited to, “realty”, “brokerage”, “company”, and “associates”.
+- A team name with terms that imply the team is offering brokerage services independent from its sponsoring broker, including, but not limited to, “brokerage”, “company”, and “associates”.

 - An ad that contains the name of a sales agent whose name is, in whole or in part, used in a broker’s name and that implies that the sales agent is responsible for the operation of the brokerage

 - Including the value of a property, unless it is based on an appraisal that is disclosed and readily available upon request by a party or it is given in compliance with § 535.17 (required disclaimer for estimated worth or sales price)

-SPECIAL NOTE: At a meeting on February 12, the Commission instructed agency staff to research and determine the steps necessary to remove the term "REALTY" from the list of terms that would imply a team is acting independently of a sponsoring broker and accept the term "REALTY" when used in a TEAM NAME.
+SPECIAL NOTE: The Commission proposed an amendment to remove the term "REALTY" from the list of terms that would imply a team is acting independently of a sponsoring broker and accept the term "REALTY" when used in a TEAM NAME.
 The amendment will be up for adoption at the Commission’s August 13, 2018 meeting.